-If you use your truck for towing or hauling, you’ve likely heard about GVWR and know something about it.
-However, if you’re new to towing or hauling – or the concept of a “Gross Vehicle Weight Rating” is a bit of a head-scratcher – we’ve made you this guide.
+If you use your truck for towing or hauling, you’ve probably heard about GVWR (Gross Vehicle Weight Rating).
+If you’ve never owned a truck before, or you’re new to towing, the concept of a “Gross Vehicle Weight Rating” might be a bit of a head-scratcher.

 What is GVWR?